 The issue: Stormwater is often a costly nuisance

-The solution: Make stormwater a resource
+The solution: Recognize stormwater as a resource

 The benefits: Solutions at every scale

 Managing stormwater isn’t just a local challenge.
 Communities need more flexible state and federal resources to support innovative on-the-ground practices, as well as local property owners willing to be part of the solution.
 That’s why MPC is developing solutions at every scale.

 Coordinated investments in grey and green infrastructure will increase options for communities to manage stormwater.
 MPC is working with the Ill.
 Environmental Protection Agency to prioritize both types of infrastructure investment through the State Revolving Loan Fund and the Ill.
 Green Infrastructure Grant program.

 Building off our long history of developing best practices in interjurisdictional planning, MPC manages the Calumet Stormwater Collaborative, which includes the key stakeholders controlling land, infrastructure, financing tools or regulatory powers related to stormwater on Chicago’s south side and in the southern suburbs of Cook County.

 Because most land is privately owned, it is critical to engage private property owners in becoming part of the stormwater management solution, by installing green infrastructure to manage rainfall on their property.
 With a range of partners, MPC has been assisting Chicago’s Logan Square neighborhood and the south suburb of Blue Island with demonstration projects that are involving private property owners and showcasing how green infrastructure can help reduce flooding, and, if well designed, transform underutilized spaces into attractive community assets.
 MPC is also working with the Village of Lake Zurich to balance downtown redevelopment with stormwater concerns.